Analysis: Unvaccinated Djokovic’s pursuit of Nadal on hold | Times Leader

 Federer, who hasn’t played in a year and slid out of the rankings entirely Monday, won’t be at the U.S. Open.
 Nadal’s status is uncertain after he pulled out of Wimbledon with a torn abdominal muscle.

 The saga in Melbourne six months ago took a toll on Djokovic.
 He said so.
-As did .
+As did his coach, Goran Ivanisevic.

 “This was a huge thing, what happened to him,” Ivanisevic said.
 “We all expected (to hear) from him after a couple of weeks: ‘OK, forget about Australia.
 Let’s go back and practice.’”